Xgalan/xlsx2sqlite/README.rst

     SheetName1_columns = Col1,Col2,Col3
     SheetName2_columns = Col1,Col2,Col3

-Optional constraints section, add in the configuration file if necessary:
+Optional constraints section, add if necessary:

 .. code-block:: ini

     [CONSTRAINTS]
+    ; As of now, supported constraints are UNIQUE and "custom" PRIMARY KEY.
+    ; In example:
     ; worksheetname_UNIQUE equal to list of columns to be created ; with a UNIQUE constraint in the database.
+    SheetName1_unique = Col1
+    SheetName1_primarykey = custom_id
+    ; Can define a primary key on an existing column, of course even ; a non integer primary key, if supported by Sqlite.
-    SheetName1_UNIQUE = Col1
+    SheetName2_primarykey = Col1

 Installation
 ------------

+Install the release from PyPI:

+..code-block:: bash

+    $ pip install xlsx2sqlite

 Installing from source, a virtualenv is recommended: